• Skip to primary navigation

 • All Recipes

-• About us
+• About

-• Contact
+• Subscribe

-×
+• ×

-Home » Recipes » Little Hungry Feet
+Home » Toddler Recipes

 Katsu Curry with Cauliflower Nuggets for toddlers and kids

-Jump to Recipe Print Recipe Pin Recipe
+Jump to Recipe Print

-If your toddler or kid loves trying new food, our Katsu Curry with Cauliflower Nuggets is the perfect dish to start introducing a wider variety of flavours.
+If your toddler or kid loves trying new food, our Katsu Curry with Cauliflower Nuggets is the perfect dish to start introducing a wider variety of flavors.
 It is made with fresh ingredients and makes a perfect meal for the whole family.

 We have seen that one of the things that work best when trying to give your toddler new food is if you are having the same meal.
 Our toddler Luca always loves eating what we are having.
-We keep creating a toddler version of our favourite dishes for him to enjoy with the family.
+We keep creating a toddler version of our favorite dishes for him to enjoy with the family.
 For us, we have a more adult-friendly Katsu Curry recipe, have a look here.

 Why is our Katsu Curry perfect for your toddler or kid?